Judenzählung: Results and reactions

 That their fellow countrymen could turn on them was a source of major dismay for most German Jews, and the moment marked a point of rapid decline in what some historians called "Jewish-German symbiosis."
 Judenzählung, denounced by German Jews as a "statistical monstrosity", was a catalyst for intensified antisemitism.
 The episode also led increasing numbers of young German Jews to accept Zionism, as they realized that full assimilation into German society was unattainable.

 German Jewish writer Arnold Zweig, who had volunteered for the army and seen action in the rank of private in France, Hungary and Serbia, was stationed at the Western Front when the Judenzählung census was undertaken.
 Zweig wrote in a letter to Martin Buber, dated February 15:

-"The Judenzählung was a reflection of unheard sadness for Germany's sin and our agony...
-If there was no antisemitism in the Army, the unbearable call to duty would be almost easy."